phrenotype/qorm/docs/parts/cli.md

 `php vendor/bin/qorm makemigrations`

 In the *migrations* folder, you'll notice that a new file has been added with the format `Migration000[digit(s)].php`, based on the changes you've made to the models.

+## CREATING A BLANK MODEL
+To generate a model class file, go to the terminal and run

+`php vendor/bin/qorm create ModelName`

+In your models folder, you'll notice that a new file `ModelName.php` containing the an empty model.

+**Note that this only works if you are using a folder to store your models.**

 ## CREATING A BLANK MIGRATION
 To create a blank migration, go to the terminal and run